 Ethiopian food is one of the most flavorful and intimate cuisines in the world.
 For those who are unfamiliar, it features a rainbow of colorful spiced stews that are meant to be shared and eaten by hand using injera, a spongy flatbread made from fermented teff flour that excels at soaking up flavor.
-If that appeals to you, here are the best places to find vegan Ethiopian food in New York City.
+If your mouth is already watering, here are the best places to find vegan Ethiopian food in New York City.

 Is Ethiopian food vegan-friendly?

-Ethiopian is a very vegan-friendly cuisine that you should make time for, arguably, all the time, but especially if you’re ever in New York City, where there are a number of fantastic Ethiopian restaurants.
+Ethiopian is a very vegan-friendly cuisine that you should enjoy whenever possible, but especially if you’re ever in New York City.
+The Big Apple is home to a number of fantastic Ethiopian restaurants.

 Dishes feature legumes, beets, carrots, cabbage, tomatoes, and potatoes with onions, garlic, jalapeño, vibrant berbere spice, and more.
 In place of sautéed meat, chefs will use mushrooms, seitan, or tofu.
-If you’re new to Ethiopian food and you’re not convinced yet, keep reading—the food photos (and descriptions) will have you looking for your nearest Ethiopian eatery.
+If you’re new to Ethiopian food and you’re slightly hesitant to venture out of your usual go-to cuisines, keep reading—the food photos (and descriptions) will have you looking for your nearest Ethiopian eatery ASAP.

 The best vegan Ethiopian food in NYC